-After that, an eyelid hygiene regimen should be followed twice per day.
-A hypochlorous spray cleanser, like Heyedrate Lid and Lash Cleanser, is perfect for this because hypochlorous acid is naturally made by the body and is gentle on the skin.
+3. Finally, use a hypochlorous spray cleanser, like Heyedrate Lid and Lash Cleanser.
+This is perfect for watery eyes because hypochlorous acid is naturally made by the body and is gentle on the skin.
 Simply spray the solution onto a cotton ball or round and gently wipe the eyelids.
 There's no need to rinse it off, either.